Your cart is currently empty!

 Other methods, and why there are huge differences

 Above, I listed the factors that help predict an optimal weight range for any individual.
-In practice, few clinicians have the expertise or the facilities to take all those factors into account.
+Not many of you have access to a treatment team with expertise on all of those.

-What you're likely to get is one of two methods:
+What you're likely to get from an eating disorder clinician is one of two methods:

 I'll describe the two methods here [Click]